 - Unsubsidized Federal Stafford Loan

 - Subsidized Federal Stafford Loan

 - Federal PLUS Loan

 - Federal Pell Grant

 - Federal SEOG

 - Other Title IV grants

 - Scholarships, that donors specify to be returned in full or part

-Institutional policy: Because institutional scholarships are based on full time enrollment, if a course is dropped the scholarship will be revoked, which could create a balance on the student's account.
+Institutional policy: Because institutional scholarships are based on full-time enrollment, if a course is dropped the scholarship will be revoked, which could create a balance on the student's account.
+The only exception is for the student's final term of enrollment when they are graduating.
+Institutional scholarships will be prorated based on the number of credits for the student's final term.